slugger-analytics/slugger-website/README.md

-# ALPB Analytics
+# SLUGGER (Formerly ALPB Analytics)
-A centralized platform for analysts, players, coaches, and other members of the Atlantic League of Professional Baseball to share and discover baseball analytics tools.
-Our API uses official Trackman data from the Atlantic League.
+The first centralized data analytics platform for the Atlantic League of Professional Baseball, built to make cutting-edge baseball insights accessible across the league.
+Powered by Trackman radar data and developed in collaboration with the [Johns Hopkins University's Sports Analytics Research Group](https://sports-analytics.cs.jhu.edu/), SLUGGER enables analysts, players, coaches, and more to tap into a growing library of interactive “widgets” — analytical tools that use our API to drive game-changing insights.

 ## Accessing the Platform
-The platform can be accessed at `https://alpb-analytics.com`!
+Visit [https://alpb-analytics.com](https://alpb-analytics.com/) to get started.

+**Players, coaches, and front office members** should look out for an invite from a team administrator after signing up.

 ## Deploying Locally
 1. Clone this repository and navigate to the project directory.